Show Me the Meaning of Being Lonely: Critical reception

 The song received acclaim from most music critics.
 Stephen Thomas Erlewine of AllMusic picked it as a standout track on the album.
 While reviewing their compilation, The Hits: Chapter One (2001), Erlewine wrote that "the rest of the singles that fill out the compilation aren't quite as good as "I Want It That Way", "As Long as You Love Me", "Quit Playing Games (with My Heart)", "Everybody (Backstreet's Back)" and "Larger than Life" (although "Show Me the Meaning of Being Lonely" is)."
 Chuck Taylor of Billboard named it a "keepsake ballad that will have the quintet's loyal legions panting over their loss and loneliness."
-Taylor also called it "a beautifully produced anthem," and praised its melody, writing that, "it will instantly lock itself into the pop culture consciousness."
-Taylor finished his review, writing that the single is "the best ballad of the season and a sure-fine way to return the Boys to full glory."
+Taylor also called it "a beautifully produced anthem" and praised its melody, saying, "It will instantly lock itself into the pop culture consciousness."
+Taylor finished his review, writing that the single is "the best ballad of the season and a sure-fire way to return the Boys to full glory."
 Chuck Arnold from People Magazine said that it "captures the ache of 'something missing in my heart' with a Latin-tinged lushness."
 Arion Berger of Rolling Stone commented that the song "digs its melodic claws into your skull on the first listen—it's the swooniest blending of the five vocalists' timbres to date, and mighty pretty besides."

 Commercial performance

-"Show Me the Meaning of Being Lonely" was a success on the charts, reaching the top-ten in most countries it charted.
+"Show Me the Meaning of Being Lonely" was a success on the charts, reaching the top ten in most countries it charted.
 In the United States, the song debuted at number 74 on the Billboard Hot 100 chart while on the issue of March 18, 2000, the song peaked at number six, remaining at the peak position for two further weeks.
 In other Billboard component charts, the song also succeeded, topping the Top 40 Mainstream chart and reaching number two on the Hot Adult Contemporary Tracks.
 In Canada, the song topped the RPM Top Singles chart for two weeks.

-In the United Kingdom, "Show Me the Meaning of Being Lonely" peaked at number three, becoming their last single to reach the top-three and eleventh top-ten single.
+In the United Kingdom, "Show Me the Meaning of Being Lonely" peaked at number three, becoming their last single to reach the top three and eleventh top-ten single.
 The song became a success in countries like the Netherlands, New Zealand, Sweden and Switzerland, reaching number two.
 It also reached the top-ten in Austria, Belgium, Finland, Germany, Ireland, Italy and Norway.
 It only performed moderately in Australia, where it reached number 19, becoming their lowest charting-single since "Quit Playing Games (with My Heart)" in 1997.